p4-team/ctf/2018-06-23-google-ctf/web_catchat/README.md

 frame-src 'self' https://www.google.com/recaptcha/
 ```

-So there is no way we can run any javascript there.
+So there is no way we can run any javascript there without a reflected xss somewhere on the website.
-However, we can notice that there is a chance to load a CSS from inline.
+However, we can notice that there is a chance to load a inline CSS.

 But once we analyse the client code, we notice that the cookie is not the only place where the flag might be present.
 In the client-side handler for server messages we can see: